-17.11(k) - The transoms above the fire doors protecting the stair are glazed with Georgian wire glazing.
-One of these doors on the first floor is vented.
-This need to be replaced with a material giving 30 minutes fire resistance.
-17.11(I) - To access lift motor room or roof area a ladder needs to be placed between the loft hatch and the floor on level 8.
+17.11(k) - To access lift motor room or roof area a ladder needs to be placed between the loft hatch and the floor on level 8.
 When in situe this will remain for the duration that person working above.
 The ladder obstructs the lift entrance and potentially the escape from the balcony to the stair enclosure.
 This needs to be managed to prevent any accidents/obstructions.
-17.11(m) - The double wooden doors and transoms to the bin chute area, grounds floor, should be replaced or upgraded to give a minimum of 30 minutes fire resistance, fitted with intumescent heat and cold smoke seals.
-17.11(n) - Floors one to eight have openable windows within the protected stair.
+17.11(I) - The double wooden doors and transoms to the bin chute area, grounds floor, should be replaced or upgraded to give a minimum of 30 minutes fire resistance, fitted with intumescent heat and cold smoke seals.
+17.11(m) - Floors one to eight have openable windows within the protected stair.
 This is an openable vent for the fire service to use post fire.
 However in a fire situation, due to open balconies, smoke could penetrate into the protected stair if these windows are left open.
 The opening gap of these windows to be reduced or member of the public prevented from opening them but with a facility for the Fire service to open them when required.
-17.11(o) - All doors opening onto protected routes and balconies need to be fire doors capable of providing 30 minutes fire resistance.
-18. Measures to Limit Fire Spread and Development products in the early stages of a fire?
-3, 4
+17.11(n) - All doors opening onto protected routes and balconies need to be fire doors capable of providing 30 minutes fire resistance.
+18 Measures to Limit Fire Spread and Development